danna202/MERN-group-project/README.md

     *Danna Bohnhoff

+This is an Order App that can be used to write orders for customers

 This milestone project takes place at the end of the web developer unit of the program.
 It's meant to put into practice skills learned in courses 6 (Back-end Development & APIs), 7 (React & Redux), and 8 (SQL & data Modeling)